DavidVine/amx-dvx-library/readme.md

 	    }
 	}

-The callback function will be autmatically triggered whenever a change occurs on the DVX (that initiates an unsolicted feedback response) or a response to a request for information is received.
+The callback function will be automatically triggered whenever a change occurs on the DVX (that initiates an unsolicted feedback response) or a response to a request for information is received.

 ###IMPORTANT!
 1. The `#define` compiler directive found directly above the callback function within **amx-dvx-listener** must also be copied to the main program and uncommented along with the callback function itself.